 You will be quite popular with your kids for this amazingly easy-to-prepare dish.
 Take a few slices of bread, grate some mozzarella or cheddar cheese on each slice, add some tomato slices, chopped onions, and shredded chicken (cooked), and keep it in the microwave for 1-2 minutes.

 Yet another easy, and delicious dish every kid loves to eat.
-The best part about noodles is how it’s a convenient way to make sure some vegetables go into
+The best part about noodles is how it’s a convenient way to make sure some vegetables go into your little one’s tummy.
+Grate some butter, or cheese on it and sprinkle few pieces of chicken for added flavor.

 All you need is an egg or two, and all the additional ingredients depending on your child’s taste.
 You can add butter, cheese, chicken, onions, coriander, pepper, tomatoes, or even capsicum.
 Add a few slices of bread along with it for a wholesome and delicious meal.